aaronbeall/DefinitelyTyped/types/react-bootstrap/README.md

 ## Stub for `v1.0.0`
-This is a stub types definition for react-bootstrap 1.0.0 (https://react-bootstrap.github.io/). react-bootstrap provides its own type definitions for 1.0.0 and above, so you don't need @types/react-boostrap installed!
+This is a stub types definition for react-bootstrap 1.0.0 (https://react-bootstrap.github.io/).
+React-bootstrap provides its own type definitions for 1.0.0 and above, so you don't need @types/react-boostrap installed!

 ## Intended compatibilty for `v0.32`
 This library is intended for releases of react-bootstrap prior to `v1.0.0`, e.g. `v0.32.4`.